-Church of Holy Cross stands out against other Kraków’s sacred buildings with its gothic style purity.
-It has a square, brick nave, and a narrower and lower, rectangular, stone chancel.
-Above the west façade is a square tower with a porch in the ground floor, to which two chapels adjoin.
-At the nave from the south, in 1442, the chapel of St. Sophia was added, and to the northern wall of the presbytery, an elongated sacristy was built.
-Outside, the church is crowned with buttresses and surrounded by a cornice.
-The windows are usually ogival with traceries.
-The brick gable of the chancel from the east is decorated with ogival blendes.
+Orientated towards the sides of the world world, the church of Holy Cross received a square, stone, and above two meters brick nave, and a narrower and lower, rectangular, stone chancel.
+A four-sided, six-storey tower with a porch in the ground floor was attached to the nave from the west, to which two chapels were added from the north and south in the 16th century.
+A chapel of St. Sophia was built to the nave from the south in 1442, and a long sacristy was added to the northern wall of the chancel.
+Outside, the church was surrounded with buttresses and surrounded with a cornice.
+The windows were mostly pierced in the ogival form with tracery, while the brick gable of the presbytery from the east was decorated with ogival blendes.

 Krasnowolski B., Leksykon zabytków architektury Małopolski, Warszawa 2013.